Gregg Garfin

 Teaching

-I teach Climate Change Adaptation (RNR 440/540), with colleagues Breshears, Buizer, Jacobs.
-The class addresses climate change risks to water and ecosystems.
-I teach the Water, Society & Policy seminar.
-I also co-teach the waterWRLD internship.
+I teach Climate Change Adaptation (RNR 440/540); the class addresses climate change risks and solutions to water, ecosystems, and other issues.
+I direct the Water, Society & Policy master’s degree program and teach the Water, Society & Policy seminar.
+I also serve as liaison to the waterWRLD internship, a 6-credit experiential learning course.

 Degrees